On the Subject of Multiverse Synchronization

 8 Symbol Cycle, Modern Cipher, Timezone, Color Morse, Sonic the Hedgehog, Nonogram, Keypad

-9 Backgrounds, Festive Piano Keys, Mastermind Simple, Game of Life Simple, Hunting, Big Circle, Wires
+9 Backgrounds, Festive Piano Keys, Mastermind Simple, Game of Life Simple, Hunting, Follow the Leader, Wires